Special thanks to our Inventory Management Specialist Shea Meyer for her contributions to this article.

 3. Use low-stock thresholds to avoid selling out

 The speed at which orders can happen during Amazon Prime Day is dizzying.
 But beyond that, running out of stock and not being able to fulfill an order in time can get you in hot water with Amazon.
 Closely monitoring your Seller-Fulfilled Prime inventory during a time when sales can spike is integral to making sure your Prime Day is a success rather than a disaster.

-One way to help avoid running into this issue is to set low stock alerts for your inventory.
-As I pointed out in the previous example, within ShippingEasy this would give you an alert once your inventory hits a certain threshold.
+One way to help avoid running into this issue is to set low stock alerts for your inventory once your inventory hits a certain threshold.
 During a time when orders can happen quickly, it may be worth increasing that threshold to allow you enough time to reorder or end a sale before you run out of stock.
-Worth noting, even with low stock alerts, it’s possible to oversell since not all inventory sync is in complete real-time (ShippingEasy automatically syncs every hour, for example).
+Worth noting, even with low stock alerts, it’s possible to oversell since not all inventory sync is in complete real-time.
 So setting higher thresholds during a busy holiday like Prime Day can help you avoid a sticky situation.

 Beyond inventory management best practices, learn more about how you can succeed during Amazon Prime Day by visiting our Prime Day Resource center.
 Click below to head there now!

 - How to Ship Hand Sanitizer and Other Hazardous Items - February 11, 2023